thruston/python-tabulate/README.md

 - [add](#add---insert-the-sum-at-the-bottom-of-each-column) - insert the sum at the bottom of each column
 - [dp](#dp---round-numbers-to-n-decimal-places) - round numbers to n decimal places
-- [sf](#sf---round-numbers-to-given-significant-figures) - round numbers to n signficant figures
+- [sf](#sf---round-numbers-to-given-significant-figures) - round numbers to n significant figures
 - [label](#label---add-alphabetic-labels-to-all-the-columns) - add alphabetic labels to all the columns
 - [make](#make---set-the-output-format) - set the output format
 - [normalize](#normalize---adjust-values-so-that-they-sum-to-one) - adjust values so that they sum to one